Tallmadge -- A small group of creative types with ties to Hollywood is one step closer to making an independent film.

-Knowing funding to develop an independent film would be challenging to get, the group took their fundraising campaign for the book project to Kickstarter, a website that has become popular with authors, filmmakers, musicians and other artists who try to raise money for their projects.
+Knowing funding to develop an independent film like '"Kloon" would be challenging to get, the group took their fundraising campaign for the book project to Kickstarter, a website that has become popular with authors, filmmakers, musicians and other artists who try to raise money for their projects.
 If a project doesn't raise enough money through donations by the specified deadline, the creators of a project don't get any of the pledged money.

 The fictional story of "Kloon" is set in 19th century Paris.
 A secret society of clowns that also double as thieves recruit a mute boy from a workhouse with the promise the clowns will find him a family.
 The boy eventually runs off with a female street performer, and, with the help of the same clowns, founds the city's first true circus.